zhonghan721/tp/docs/UserGuide.md

 <box type="warning" background-color="#f2dede" border-color="#ebccd1" icon=":exclamation:">

 **Warning:**
-* This action is irreversible!
+* Be careful, this action is irreversible!
 All your customer and delivery data will be deleted permanently.
-Proceed with caution.
+  Proceed with caution!
 </box>

 **Before:**